TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-cell-map.md

 }
 ```

 I couldn't resist a little bit of premature optimization.
-As most occupied cells will have a single entry, you can use a `CellMapEntry` directly as a value.
+As most occupied cells will have a single value, you can use a `CellMapEntry` directly as the value.
 Arrays are only used if there are two or more entries.

 The downside of using a `Map` is that we can't support spatial queries.
 You can't iterate over the cell map by row or by column.
 You can't efficiently query for ranges of cells.
 I could have gone down a fascinating rabbit hole of spatial data structures but that really would be premature optimization.
 We'll wait and see if we need it.
 My current theory is that using a separate cell map for each tile of data we're working with may be enough.